 Certain parts of Bennetts Beach are accessible for 4WD vehicles.
-Follow Mungo Brush Rd towards Dark Point and you’ll find a few signed 4WD tracks that lead to the beach.
+Follow Mungo Brush Rd towards Dark Point and you will find a few signed 4WD tracks that lead to the beach.

-If you’re feeling energetic and adventurous, why not venture south and climb Mount Yakaba, also known as Mount Yacaaba.
+If you’re feeling energetic and adventurous, why not venture south and explore the Yacaaba Headland, also known as the Yakaba Headland.

-The challenging 7km return walking trail starts at the southern end of Bennetts Beach and brings you all the way to the top of Mount Yakaba.
+The challenging 7km return walking trail starts at the southern end of Bennetts Beach and brings you to the top of Mount Yacaaba.

 Bennetts Beach in Hawks Nest is very easily accessible.

 The best option is to find parking close to the SLSC on Beach Road where the beach is patrolled during the swimming months.